angelrodes/Airthings_plotter/README.md

 A Matlab/Octave script that plots raw data provided by Airthings Wave air quality monitor.

-The script also *undo* the 24h average of the Radon data.
+Version 2 of the script also *undo* the 24h average of the Radon data.
 "Instant" 1h data and corresponding 6h averages are also plotted.

 Ángel Rodés, 2022 \
 [www.angelrodes.com](https://www.angelrodes.com/)